galaxyproject/training-material/topics/dev/tutorials/debugging/tutorial.md

 >    >
 >    > Instead, we will run the tests locally.
 Furthermore, we will run a specific test that we know is failing: this will give us the instant feedback we need.
 >    >
->    > Make sure your virtual environment is activated.
+>    > Make sure you are in `GALAXY_ROOT` and your virtual environment is activated.
 If not, activate it: `. .venv/bin/activate`
 >    >
 >    > The simplest way to run the failing test locally is using pytest directly:
 >    >